Managing for Dairy Profitability

 Cash Flow Manual Calculations

-See the link below for a version of the annual cash flow to use for manual calculations.
+See the links below for a version of the annual cash flow to use for manual calculations.
 Formulas are detailed for those not using a computer to calculate break-even milk price.

 For more information on how to create a cash flow plan for your dairy, click on the links, below.
 Each link features an audio presentation by Tim Beck, Penn State Cooperative Extension educator, as he leads you through the actual spreadsheet.